Common Terms in Cold Chain

 - Readability of control panels and displays by a standing health worker

-- Use of internal storage racks, boxes or drawers to help organize vaccines and separate other medicines that are stored in the device.
+- Use of internal storage racks, boxes or drawers to help organise vaccines and separate other medicines that are stored in the device.

 To evaluate the cold chain equipment options from a cost perspective, it is advised to use the “PATH Total Cost of Ownership tool”.
 The tool allows users to explore the capital and operating costs associated across various cold chain equipment technology categories, as well as to compare costs for specific models within a technology category or across multiple technologies.